-BENGALS, the domestic descendents of Asian Leopard Cat/domestic cat crosses, have been developed for a number of reasons:
+BENGALS, the domestic descendants of Asian Leopard Cat/domestic cat crosses, have been developed for a number of reasons:

 1) Initially just to see if it were possible, and to explore scientific frontiers.

-2) To study the apparent partial immuity to FeLV (Feline Leukemia Virus) enjoyed by the leopard cat, and to attempt to isolate the gene or factor involved, perhaps with human leukemia implications.
+2) To study the apparent partial immunity to FeLV (Feline Leukemia Virus) enjoyed by the leopard cat, and to attempt to isolate the gene or factor involved, perhaps with human leukemia implications.

 3) To study the inheritance of temperament in hopes of shedding scientific light on the age-old debate over the parts played by genetics vs. environment in shaping our basic responses.